Workplaces

 These drawbacks have been removed at a small cost of Rs 3 per day incurred in running a 0.3 hp vacuum pump that pushes air through a pipe and disperser in the form of bubbles into the bottom of the second chamber of the septic tank.
 The switch from anaerobic to aerobic decomposition has led to near total digestion of sludge (what happens is that most of the solid waste is oxidised into carbon dioxide and water and the remaining solids are disintegrated into fine suspended solids by the mechanical movement of the water due to the vigorous bubbling of the air and go out with the water into the soakpit leaving only a fine layer of biologically active bacteria rich sludge at the bottom), no generation of foul smelling and dangerous gases takes place and the reduction of the BOD of the effluent of the soakpit to about 10-15 mg/litre which in turn means that the radius of soil required to oxidise the soakpit effluent is reduced to just 2 meters.
 Consequently, there is a borewell just 2 metres from the soakpit and the treated water from it is within the permissible limits for BOD, COD, Coliform, Suspended Solids which are all generated by sewage effluent.

+The bathroom and kitchen wastewater of about 300 litres per day that is generated in this office of 170 square metre two storied built up area is filtered through a soakpit and recharged into the ground with a BOD of less than 30 mg/litre which is the permissible limit for underground release of treated water.
+The toilet waste water of about another 200 litres per day is first directed into a septic tank.
 Two varieties of leafy creepers have been planted near the soakpits and these cover the walls and the roof of the building with a green leafy foliage.
 Trees and plants like Drumstick, Guava, Neem, Banana and Papaya have been planted in a 45 square metre garden in front of the building and together with the creepers they ensure that there is considerable evapotranspiration and shade during the height of summer to keep the building so cool that it is not necessary to even run fans let alone air-conditioners or air-coolers.
 The wood is used to cook food in a smokeless stove, thus, further saving on the use of fossil fuels.
 This improves the climate change mitigation properties of the building.
 The organic solid waste is composted in a pit and used to fertilise the trees, creepers and plants.
 The plastic and other recyclable waste is collected and given to the Municipal Corporation van.
+The rain water is partly harvested in an underground tank and the rest is recharged into the ground.
+Thus, with treatment and recharge of used water and rainwater the building is water positive.
+The house also has a 1.5 KW rooftop solar photovoltaic plant connected to the grid which generates electricity to reduce the net demand from the grid to just 2 units a day on an average and so combined with the nature based design which keeps the house cool and well lighted this ensures considerable mitigation of climate change.

 2. Preserving the Integrity of Creation